How is a business divided?

-The answer to this question is fact sensitive.
-Both the nature and frequency of bonuses, equity and other forms of compensation are significant determining factors that effect distribution.
+The answer to this question is fact-sensitive.
+Both the nature and frequency of bonuses, equity, and other forms of compensation are significant determining factors that affect distribution.

 What happens to my house?

-If your matter proceeds to trial the Court will order the house to be sold.
-Most cases settle however.
-Often times people wish to try and purchase their husband’s or wife’s equity in the home.
+If your matter proceeds to trial, the Court will order the house to be sold.
+Often, people wish to try and purchase their husband’s or wife’s equity in the home.
 This is often referred to as a “buyout.”
-If a house was purchased before the marriage or inherited however, this may impact whether or not the home is subject to be divided.
+However, if a house was purchased before the marriage or inherited, this may impact whether or not the home is subject to be divided.